 Day 2: Krakow – Zab by minibus.
 Zab – Zakopane, 16 to 19 miles/25 to 30 kms

-The day starts with a guided cycle tour around the city of Krakow.
+The day starts with a short cycle tour around the city of Krakow.
 This is followed by a minibus transfer to Zab, 100kms south of the city in the Tatras mountains.
 The first ride goes up a gentle incline to a ridge above the village from where you can enjoy fantastic views of the surrounding mountains.
 You then freewheel down the other side to Olcza and then on along the valley to Zakopane.
 A ski resort in the winter months, Zakopane is a lively place with a distinctive mountain culture proudly maintained by the local population.
 The timber framed houses create a cosy atmosphere that makes this a very enjoyable place to spend the night.

 Day 3: Zakopane – Nowy Targ, 29 miles/46 kms